District Heating & Cooling Networks

 Heat Networks Investment Project

 The UK Government has been keen to encourage the use of CHP and district energy for many years and lamented the fact that only 2% of UK buildings benefited from district heating in 2001.
 Despite persistent encouragement the number of buildings in the UK heated by district heating is still only 2%.
-The Government allocated £320m in 2016 for consultancy fees to increase the use of district heating in its Heat Networks Investment Project.
+The Government has allocated £320m for capital support to increase the number of district heating networks to be built in its Heat Networks Investment Project.

-BEIS has made clear that HNIP is funding of last resort: it would prefer funding to come from elsewhere.
+BEIS aims for its £320 million of HNIP funding to stimulate private funding into heat networks: it would prefer funding to come from elsewhere.
 It is also clear that investment in CHP-based District Heating requires large capital investment because of the infrastructure cost of installing large-scale high-temperatures district heating pipes which require substantial insulation.

 Luckily there is a less expensive, more flexible and scalable alternative to CHP-based district heating called a Heat Sharing Network.